Tokyo Kids Writes is a creative summer writing opportunity

 Not every young person is excited to hear about writing.
 To many, the word “writing” can signal pangs of boredom and groans of defeat.
 Too many kids and young adults equate writing with the tedium of scripted five-paragraph essays with no time for creativity.

-This camp is a break from that rushed, scripted monotony.
+This camp is a break from that rushed monotony.
 Tokyo Kids Write is a reboot for how each camper views him or herself as a communicator.
-In these seven days, how a child even sees him/herself in relation to the community and world can shift.
+In these seven days, how a child even sees him/herself in relation to the community and world can dramatically shift!

 Writing and every part of the overall process can become fun again!
 Tokyo Kids Write is a sure-fire way to gear up for the upcoming school year.
 Young people benefit greatly from carved-out time specifically set aside to cultivate ideas, mull over thoughts, and investigate their natural, intrinsic curiosity.